siavcom/web-ones-technology/README.md

 - [VSCode](https://code.visualstudio.com/)

-- Useful extensions for VSCode:
+- Usefull extensions for VSCode:
   - Eslint
   - Prettier Eslint
   - Vue Official

--

 ## How to use this framework
 To use this framework, you have first to install the SQL-server data base and the back-end framework.